BootNodeDev/db-ui-toolkit/README.md

 - Test your changes.
 Be thorough.
 Make sure that everything works by itself in the preview AND in `dAppBooster`.
 - Run `pnpm build`.
 - Commit and push your changes, and merge into `main`
-- Once everything is stable tag a new version so you don't break everything for everyone.
+- Once everything is stable and ready for release [tag a new version](https://semver.org/) so you don't break everything for everyone.

 **Note:** This package is not yet published to npm, so you'll have to use it by doing `pnpm add BootNodeDev/db-ui-toolkit#tag` or `pnpm add BootNodeDev/db-ui-toolkit` on your console.